 The present housing situation is examined in this section.
-The rents, number of units, and vacancies of the apartments listed in the apartment inventory (shown separately later) are summarized in the following tables.
+The rents, number of units, and vacancies of the apartments listed in the apartment inventory (shown separately later) are summarized in the tables below.
 Rents, units, and vacancies are tabulated separately for the various bedroom sizes, a necessary step in making bedroom mix recommendations.

-The table below shows surveyed apartment complexes in or near the market area.
-The pro forma rents, as given by the developer, are shown in orange in the table below.
+The following table shows surveyed apartment complexes in or near the market area.
+The pro forma rents, as given by the developer, are shown in orange.
 These rents will be compared to the other apartments in the area, and especially the comparable apartments to determine if they are reasonable.
 In addition to seeing how the pro forma rents compare in terms of absolute rents in the following table, it will be important to consider the amenities and locations of the other apartments.